If you are planning to visit New York City, deciding when to go can be a challenge.

 August does heat up a bit, but this is a bonus for visitors as many New Yorkers flee the city meaning an easier time to visit museums and enjoy otherwise packed restaurants.

-In the evenings you have almost too many choices of free entertainment from outdoor movies and plays, concerts and festivals.
+In the evenings you have almost too many choices of free entertainment from outdoor movies and plays to concerts and festivals.

 August is also Harlem Week - which lasts the whole month!